disuye/E30-M3-320is/README.md

 (Typically when I want to double check the repair manual, I am underneath the car, covered in oily-sh*te and not in the mood to de-glove, trapse into the house, and scroll through a PDF on a laptop.)

-Putting all of these documents on Github gives the E30 M3/320is community an organised image dump, which should hopefully last for a very long time without relying on a single individual custodian.
+Putting all of these documents on Github gives the E30 M3/320is community an organised image dump, which should hopefully last for a long time without reliance on a single individual custodian.

 # Where

-My domain (disuye.com) is hosted via Github pages and `./index.html` can be launched from the link below.
+My domain (disuye.com) is hosted via Github pages and `./index.html` of this repo can be launched from the link below.
+Bookmark this GitHub repo should the domain name change.

 [https://disuye.com/E30-M3-320is/](https://disuye.com/E30-M3-320is/)